 Manifest

 Technology is political and therefore, we cannot separate the current technology, marked by the “digital era”, from capitalist ideology.
-We think that deconstructing our concept of technology and how we relate to it is necessary to fight capitalism.
+We think that deconstructing our concept of technology and how we relate to it it’s necessary to fight capitalism.

-We oppose the dogma of automation, especially those systems that allow the automation of discrimination, centralization and structural injustice through algorithms 1, but we also oppose the automation of social interactions and the replacement of these by machines (e.g. the Red Cross program of “combating the solitude of older people with Amazon’s Alexa voice assistant”).
+In the digital domain, we oppose especially those systems that allow the automation of discrimination, centralization and structural injustice through algorithms2, and the automation of social interactions replacing them with machines (e.g. the Red Cross program of “combating the solitude of older people with Amazon’s Alexa voice assistant”), along with other countless forms of automation powered by digitalisation.

 - The incorporation of this product into our lives does not respond to our collective needs but only responds to the needs of control, power and extractivist logic of the capitalist system.